shirleymango/bookstore/README.md

 # Bookstore

-Write a simple iOS bookstore application that allows you to display your book covers, along with some information about the book itself.
+A simple iOS bookstore application that allows you to display your book covers, along with some information about the book itself.
 To achieve this you will need to read the `books.json` file from a server (e.g. `localhost:8000/books.json`.
 Each book is represented by a JSON object in the array from the `books` key.

 ```json